precice/precice.github.io/content/docs/docs-meta/overview.md

 ### Where to save files

 Save website-owned Markdown files below `content/` in the section that owns them.
-Unlike Jekyll, the directory structure is meaningful to Hugo: a directory containing `_index.md` is a section and its path contributes to page URLs.
+The directory structure is meaningful to Hugo: a directory containing `_index.md` is a section and its path contributes to page URLs.

 ```text
 content/